Is equity release safe?

 The FCA is the UK’s regulatory body responsible for the financial services industry.
 It plays a crucial role in protecting consumers by ensuring firms operate in a fair, transparent and responsible manner.

-Only FCA authorised equity release advisers, lenders and brokers are allowed to operate in the UK.
+Only FCA-authorised equity release advisers, lenders and brokers are allowed to operate in the UK.

 The Equity Release Council